 DHMBA is a phenolic compound that exhibits powerful antioxidant effects.

-In fact, a test-tube study showed that it was 15 times more powerful in fighting oxidative stress than Trolox, a synthetic form of vitamin E commonly used to prevent damage caused by oxidative stress ().
+In fact, a test-tube study showed that it was 15 times more powerful in protecting against oxidative stress than Trolox, a synthetic form of vitamin E commonly used to prevent damage caused by oxidative stress (

-Another test-tube study found that DHMBA reduced oxidation of LDL (bad) cholesterol.
-Oxidation of cholesterol is a chemical reaction linked to atherosclerosis (plaque buildup in your arteries), a major risk factor for heart disease (26, ).
+Another older test-tube study found that DHMBA reduced oxidation of LDL (bad) cholesterol.
+Oxidation of cholesterol is a chemical reaction linked to the buildup of plaque in your arteries, known as atherosclerosis.
+It is a major risk factor for heart disease (23,

-Though these results are promising, more research is needed to determine whether DHMBA would be effective in fighting oxidative stress in humans.
+Though these results are promising, more research is needed to determine whether DHMBA would be effective in protecting against oxidative stress in humans.

-Summary DHMBA is a powerful antioxidant in oysters.
-It may help fight oxidative damage, benefiting liver and heart health.
+DHMBA is a powerful antioxidant found in oysters.
+It may help prevent oxidative damage and could support liver and heart health.
 Still, research is currently limited to test-tube studies.

 Though it’s clear that oysters offer impressive health benefits, some potential concerns exist — especially when consuming them raw.